 Whether for rehearsals, practising for a live performance or one-off recordings, there are lots of studios that can be rented by the hour.
 This is not necessarily the easiest or cheapest way to do it as you have to move all your equipment, and their sound systems are usually quite basic, but they can be useful.

-You are Booking agent
+You are Publisher

 Making music in your bedroom, whether you're writing it or practising for a live concert, is alright for a while.
 Eventually parents, neighbours, room mates etc., even the cat, won't be able to stand it any longer!

 In short, you will need a studio.

 To rehearse, to record, maybe even to produce a master.